Fleckism/SecurityPlus/SecurityPlus/13A Mobile Device Management.md

 Endpoint management software such as Microsoft Intune can be used to approve or prohibit apps.
 (Screenshot used with permission from Microsoft.)

 A trusted app source is one that is managed by a service provider.
 The service provider authenticates and authorizes valid developers, issuing them with a certificate to use to sign their apps and warrant them as trusted.
-It may also analyze code submitted to ensure that it does not pose a security or privacy risk to its customers (or remove apps that are discovered to pose such a risk).
+It may also analyze #Ops code submitted to ensure that it does not pose a security or privacy risk to its customers (or remove apps that are discovered to pose such a risk).
 It may apply other policies that developers must meet, such as not allowing apps with adult content or apps that duplicate the function of core OS apps.

 The mobile OS defaults to restricting app installations to the linked store (App Store for iOS and Play for Android).
 Most consumers are happy with this model but it does not work so well for enterprises.
 It might not be appropriate to deliver a custom corporate app via a public store, where anyone could download it.
 Apple operates enterprise developer and distribution programs to solve this problem, allowing private app distribution via Apple Business Manager ([developer.apple.com/business/distribute](https://developer.apple.com/business/distribute/)).
 Google's Play store has a private channel option, called Managed Google Play.
 Both these options allow an EMM/UEM suite to **push apps from the private channel to the device.**